myth-MC/mirlo/README.md

 ## Installation

 1. **Download the mirlo jar file for your platform**.
-You can find the latest version on our releases page.
+You can find the latest version on [our releases page](https://github.com/myth-MC/mirlo/releases).
 2. **Add the mirlo jar file to your server's plugin folder**.
-Make sure to delete any older versions of watchdog.
+Make sure to delete any older versions of mirlo.
 3. **Fully restart your server**.
 Type `/stop` and start the server again [instead of using `/reload`](https://madelinemiller.dev/blog/problem-with-reload/).

 Repeat the steps for every backend of your network.